Markus Kellermann Founder & CEO

 Limitations:

-Best for: Mac users with international teams or multilingual meetings.
+Best for: Mac users with international teams or multilingual meetings where rare languages matter more than in-call help.

 4. Krisp — Best for Noisy Environments